studyathome-internationally/hub/docs/courses/building-and-solar-engergy/README.md

 # Building and Solar Energy

 ::: slot information
-Design of a solar system for a housing complex including technical parameter, contribution to the local electricity system including heating and mobility needs; economic calculation, ecologic impact.
+Design of a solar system for a housing complex including technical parameter and the contribution to the local electricity system while considering local heating and mobility needs.
+Furthermore, the economic and ecologic impacts are calculated.

+**Please Note: The course is limited to two students and requires physical attendance in Vienna for 3 days in September.**
 :::

 ## Overview